ropensci/parzer/README.md

 [![Build Status](https://travis-ci.com/ropenscilabs/parzer.svg?branch=master)](https://travis-ci.com/ropenscilabs/parzer)
 [![codecov.io](https://codecov.io/github/ropenscilabs/parzer/coverage.svg?branch=master)](https://codecov.io/github/ropenscilabs/parzer?branch=master)

-`parzer` parses messy coordinates
+`parzer` parses messy geographic coordinates

 You may get data from a published study or a colleague, and the coordinates may be in some messy format that you'd like to clean up to e.g., have all decimal degree numeric data.

 `parzer` API: